BarakChamo/frontend-automation/README.md

 Step-by-step instructions to setting up the development environment are available in README files in the `steps` folder of the repository.

+#### Complete solutions for each step

+Each step branch poses a small challenge in configuring webpack and automating front-end development.
+If you want to see the full and *'solved'* configuration look at the code for each step in the `master` branch of this repository.

 ## Running the complete development environment

 #### Building the docker container